PROSLab/BPMN-element-counter/README.md

 # BPMN-Element-Counter
-A Python script to count BPMN elements used in a .bpmn file
+A Python script to count BPMN elements from a .bpmn file

 # Installazione dipendenze:
 - pip3 install pandas